danielplohmann/empty_msvc/README.md

 # empty\_msvc
 A collection of "empty" MSVC projects (i.e. main() only consists of "return 0"), compiled using various versions and configurations of Visual Studio along their respective PDB files.
+Created and maintained by Daniel Plohmann and Daniel Enders.

 ## What is this good for?